UAE: Doing sports without precaution may lead to early arthritis in young athletes, doctors warn

 Dr. Karthikraj supported this and said people should spend between six months and one year building up their muscles to avoid injuries.
 “They should do cardio exercises to improve heart health, and they should spend at least 45 minutes to one hour working on their stretching and flexibility,” he said.
 “This will reduce sports injuries by at least 30 per cent.”

-He also stressed on the need to engage in hydrotherapy.
+He also underlined the need to engage in hydrotherapy.
 “Exercises under water and swimming should be part of the regime for all sports players,” he said.
 “When working out under water, no joints are strained and muscles are simultaneously strengthened.”

 ALSO READ: